Fotia13/KH1PC-Option-Original-PS2-French-Voices/README.md

 ## English
 ### Installation
-This patch is an option of the KH1PC-French-Voices, if you install KH1PC-Option-Original-PS2-French-Voices alone mostly every voices will just stay in english apart of Peter Pan and Leon.
+This patch is an option of the KH1PC-French-Voices, if you install KH1PC-Option-Original-PS2-French-Voices alone mostly every voices will just stay in english apart of Peter Pan.

 After that do the following:
  In [OpenKH](https://github.com/OpenKH/OpenKh/releases/latest) Mods Manager